VAPID

-This feature allows to application server to send information about itself to a push service.
+This feature allows the application server to send information about itself to a push service.

 A consistent identity can be used by a push service to establish behavioral expectations for an application server.
 Significant deviations from an established norm can then be used to trigger exception-handling procedures.